pallets/flask/docs/patterns/lazyloading.rst

     url('/user/<username>', 'views.user')

-One thing to keep in mind is that before and after request handlers have to be in a file that is imported upfront to work propery on the first request.
+One thing to keep in mind is that before and after request handlers have to be in a file that is imported upfront to work properly on the first request.
 The same goes for any kind of remaining decorator.